Dialogue Concerning the Two Chief World Systems

-In the Copernican system, the Earth and other planets orbit the Sun, while in the Ptolemaic system, everything in the Universe circles around the Earth.
+In the heliocentric system, the Earth and other planets orbit the Sun, while in the Ptolemaic system, everything in the Universe circles around the Earth.
 The Dialogue was published in Florence under a formal license from the Inquisition.
 In 1633, Galileo was found to be "vehemently suspect of heresy" based on the book, which was then placed on the Index of Forbidden Books, from which it was not removed until 1835 (after the theories it discussed had been permitted in print in 1822).
 In an action that was not announced at the time, the publication of anything else he had written or ever might write was also banned in Catholic countries.